annadorottya/wklist/README.md

 1. Create an `api2_key` file with your v2 api key in it.
 Make sure to have only one line in the file.
 2. Run the script as `python list.py`, and wait.
 It will take a while...

-Or, alternatively, you can look up the result of the script that I ran on 2018-08-19 in `shortlevels.txt`.
+Or, alternatively, you can look up the result of the script that I ran on 2018-08-19 in `shortlevels_2018_08_19.txt`.
+The new short levels are in `shortlevels_2018_12_06.txt`.
+Unfortunately I do not have a subscription anymore (since April 2019), so if there is any changes in that, please PR me the new output, thank you!